murkl/arch-os/setup/README.md

-tasks/<id>/task.sh       what it does — and any file it ships with, beside it hooks/<name>.sh          everything around the work itself lib.sh                   what every script of an installation shares, sourced before each one util.sh                  general shell with no idea what Arch OS is, sourced by lib.sh recovery.sh              what every script of a recovery shares, sourced by lib.sh data/                    the tables a language and a country are looked up in locales/                 one <code>.yaml per language this installer speaks
+tasks/<id>/task.sh       what it does — and any file it ships with, beside it hooks/<name>.sh          everything around the work itself lib.sh                   what every script of an installation shares, sourced before each one recovery.sh              what every script of a recovery shares, sourced by lib.sh data/                    the tables a language and a country are looked up in locales/                 one <code>.yaml per language this installer speaks